 Achieving reconciliation requires an ongoing commitment to create opportunities for Aboriginal and Torres Strait Islander people based on equality and mutual respect

-In previous Reconciliation Action Plans Fire & Rescue NSW have made significant contributions to Aboriginal communities in the areas of:
+In previous Reconciliation Action Plans Fire and Rescue NSW have made significant contributions to Aboriginal communities in the areas of: